Kris Burley: Pan American Games

 Burley won two bronze medals as a solo competitor and one bronze medal with the Canadian team at the 1995 Pan American Games in Mar del Plata, Argentina, and one bronze medal at the 1999 Pan American Games in Winnipeg, Manitoba.

 Olympics

-He competed at the 1996 Summer Olympics in Atlanta, Georgia, but did not win any medals.
+He competed at the 1996 Summer Olympics in Atlanta, Georgia, finishing 69th in the artistic individual all-around.

 Honours

 He was named male athlete of the year by Sport New Brunswick in 1997, and by Gymnastics Canada in 1996 and 1998.

 Post-competition

 Burley announced his retirement from competition in 1999, and subsequently worked as a television production assistant and served on the board of directors of the Association of Canada's National Team Athletes.
 He worked with Cirque du Soleil for several years as a performer in Alegría and as assistant artistic director of Dralion.
 He later worked on the communications and media team for Toronto's bid to host the 2015 Pan American Games.

 Openly gay, he is also a spokesperson for the Canadian Olympic Committee's program to combat homophobia in sport.